swyxio/swyxdotio/content/writing/technical/very-late.md

 This first argument is more a factual one than anything subjective:

 - the web does fine on desktop vs native desktop apps. nobody has any issues there.
+In fact Alex says he has reports of Chromium being >50% of desktop cycles, aka we spend the majority of our time in web rather than native on desktop.
+However...
 - it is a fact that mobile has overtaken desktop as the primary computing/consumption platform, and is continuing to take share with no end in sight.
 - it is a fact that on mobile, time spent on mobile native apps hugely dominate time spent on mobile web apps.
 The general number Alex uses is ~7% on mobile web, and in some countries as little as 5%.
 This number is _still dropping_.
 Mobile web is essentially "MIA" (this is the topic of [Alex's talk](https://vimeo.com/364402896)).
 - it is a fact that mobile native apps are less open than mobile web apps.